ethanwicker/ethanwicker.github.io/_posts/2021-02-20-nested-cross-validation.md

 Note, this evaluation tells us how well our model is performing **with hyperparameter tuning as a part of the fitting procedure**.
 By definition, the nested cross-validation procedure allows us to evaluate model performance where hyperparameter turning is an integral part of the fitting procedure.

-If we interested in what the overall optimal value of `C` is - or any other hyperparameters in the general case - we should instead perform $k$-fold cross-validation on the entire dataset, and select the hyperparameter values that result in the lowest test error estimates.
+If we are interested in what the overall optimal value of `C` is - or any other hyperparameters in the general case - we should instead perform $k$-fold cross-validation on the entire dataset, and select the hyperparameter values that result in the lowest test error estimates.

 ### Drawbacks of Nested Cross-Validation